Blog Customer FeedbackHow to Announce Product Updates: A Practical Guide

 Announcing updates directly within your product is highly effective for reaching your active users.

 It ensures that the message is seen by customers who are already engaged with your product.
-Plus, they no longer have to leave your app to read the updates.
+They no longer have to leave your app to read the updates.
 It's best used for introducing new features or significant changes that affect the user experience.

 In-product announcements can include pop-up notifications, banners, or a dedicated "What's New" button.